A huge thank-you to NetGalley and the publisher for this e-arc of The Christmas Village (Somerset Lake #2) by Annie Rains.

 The Christmas Village is the perfect book to kick-start your holiday reading!

-In 2020, I gobbled up over 15 Christmas books and enjoyed every second of seasonal cheer.
+In 2020 and 2021, I gobbled up so many Christmas books and enjoyed every second of seasonal cheer.
 Now, I’m excited to introduce you to another book that you’ll want to add to your holiday reading list.
 It was so much fun to dive into The Christmas Village.
 I sat and read by the light of my Christmas tree and let me tell you, it doesn’t get much cozier than that!

 This might not be a long book, but every page is filled to the brim with copious amounts of good vibes and Christmas cheer!